dps923/winter2020/topics/how-to-nav-disclosure.md

 Almost always, when a specific row is tapped, you will want to pass its data to the disclosure view.

-First, make sure that the disclosure view controller has a property (instance variable) to hold the data.
+First, make sure that the destination view controller has a property (instance variable) to hold the data.
 You can choose its data type to fulfill your use case.
 (Sometimes the data will be a simple value like a string.
 In other scenarios, an object or collection will be passed on.)
 For example:

 ```swift
 // Simple string